Jonathan Taylor Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Recent Performances

-- Taylor put together a 116-yard rushing performance in last week's matchup with the Jaguars, carrying the ball 21 times (averaging 5.5 yards per attempt) while scoring one touchdown.
+- In last week's matchup with the Jaguars, Taylor picked up 116 yards on 21 carries (averaging 5.5 yards per carry) while scoring one touchdown on the ground.

-- Over his last three games, Taylor has racked up 56 carries for 358 yards (119.3 per game) and four touchdowns.
+- Taylor has run for 358 yards on 56 carries (119.3 yards per game) with four touchdowns in his last three games.

 Taylor's Indianapolis Teammates